 Music Director, Guitar Teacher, Bass Guitar Teacher

-Guitar continued to be Richie’s first love, but since there was no place for him to play with others at that time, he joined the school orchestra in 6th grade and learned to play violin.
-Richie continued to play violin in school until 11th grade when he decided to try and pursue other musical interests, such as drum-line and Jazz band.
-He then started a Rock band with some classmates before the group eventually went their separate ways after graduation.
+The guitar continued to be Richie’s first love, but since there was no place for him to play with others at that time, he joined the school orchestra in the sixth grade and learned to play the violin.
+Richie continued to play violin in school until the eleventh grade when he decided to try and pursue other musical interests, such as drum-line and jazz band.
+He then started a rock band with some classmates before the group eventually went their separate ways after graduation.

 Richie began working for School of Rock in 2017 as a substitute instructor for the Dallas and Plano schools.
 He continued to work at School of Rock for over four years as the Assistant Music Director, until making the move to Rockwall as Music Director.
 School of Rock is the most fulfilling and fun job that he has ever had since day one, and you won’t find anyone who believes in it more!

-Bass Guitar Teacher, Guitar Teacher, Keyboard Teacher, Drum Teacher
+Bass Guitar Teacher, Guitar Teacher, Keyboard + Piano Teacher, Drum Teacher

 Sasha is a classically trained bass player from Houston, Texas.
 An accomplished string musician, she started on the double bass when she was 10 years old, and picked up electric guitar and bass a year or two after that.

 In high school, Sasha performed locally in rock and metal bands all the while keeping up participation in the school orchestra.
-During her tenure in orchestra Sasha and her fellow musicians earned the right to travel to New York City and compete in the National Orchestra competition where they were awarded First Place!
+During her tenure in the orchestra, Sasha and her fellow musicians earned the right to travel to New York City and compete in the National Orchestra competition where they were awarded first place!

 Sasha’s journey with School of Rock started in her sophomore year when she joined School of Rock Champion Forest playing guitar and bass.
-After half a year of being in the performance program, she picked up the drums, and in another half year she picked up the keyboard.
-She is currently an instructor in both the School of Rock Mansfield and School of Rock Rockwall.
+After half a year of being in the performance program, she picked up the drums, and the keyboard soon after that.
+She now teaches at School of Rock Rockwall.

 An avid D&D player, Sasha slays dragons in her spare time and writes songs about her adventures in the realms!
-She’s currently attending college at University of Texas Arlington seeking a Bachelors in Music Media, and is a part of their orchestra there.
+She is currently attending the University of Texas Arlington studying for a bachelor's degree in Music Media and is a part of their orchestra there.

-After touring the Midwest for a while he got an audition with Vince Vance and the Valiants.
-They toured most of the southeastern U.S. After leaving the Valiants, Glenn freelanced with many artists, including two-time Grammy nominee and CMA Female Vocalist of the Year Janie Fricke, finally getting a gig with former Head East lead guitarist and solo recording artist Ricky Lynn Gregg.
+After touring the Midwest for a while, Glenn got an audition with Vince Vance and the Valiants and toured most of the southeastern U.S. with them.
+After leaving the Valiants, Glenn freelanced with many artists, including two-time Grammy nominee and CMA Female Vocalist of the Year Janie Fricke, and got a gig with former Head East lead guitarist and solo recording artist Ricky Lynn Gregg.
 Glenn is currently the touring drummer for Texas recording artist Tom McKelvain and the Dirty Pesos.

 Brandi's vocal talents range from Country to R&B, Pop to Alternative Rock.
 Brandi began her musical career at the age of 10 singing and dancing at numerous opries throughout North Texas.
 During her years in the opries, she had the privilege of sharing the stage, and even singing a duet, with the now famous Leann Rimes.
 In 1991, while continuing to perform at opries, Ms. McComb gained notoriety when she became one of the top 12 finalists in the Garland Music Association Scholarship contest.

-Jeff Hennen is a native Texan that started his musical journey like most others, taking piano lessons.
-He switched to percussion in the fourth grade.
-After taking private drum lessons and playing in the school band, Jeff finally got his first drum set in seventh grade.
+Jeff is a native Texan and started his musical journey like most others—taking piano lessons.
+He switched to drums in the fourth grade.
+After taking private drum lessons and playing in the school band, Jeff finally got his first drum set in the seventh grade.
 Continuing private lessons throughout high school, along with marching band and stage band, Jeff was compelled to pursue a career in music upon graduation.
 Within one year of graduating, he was working as a professional musician.
 Two years later he got his first road gig with a top 40 band that toured not only nationally, but internationally as well.

-Throughout his career he has played and toured with all kinds of bands and artists.
-Ranging from Jazz to Reggae, funk and R&B to top 40s and hip-hop, and of course, Blues to Rock n Roll.
+Throughout his career, Jeff has played and toured with all kinds of bands and artists.
+Ranging from jazz to reggae, funk, and R&B to top 40s and hip-hop, and of course, blues to rock 'n roll.
 He has had the opportunity to play and perform with many great musicians over the years.
 Two of the most recognizable in the rock world are Jerry Cantrell of Alice In Chains and Dimebag Darrell of Pantera.